Lilianada/Lilyslab/Content/now/entry01.md

 You can find my previous now entries in my [/then](/then) page.

-#### ✳︎ What I'm working on
+#### What I'm working on
 I started a new role as Technical Product Manager on the 21st of July.
 It has been a lot as I joined the team at a critical phase.
+But I'm getting a hang of it.

-#### ✳︎ What I'm learning
+#### What I'm learning
-I'm learning to read better, manage my knowledge better and write more.
+I'm learning to read and write more, and manage my knowledge better.

-#### ✳︎ What I'm reading
+#### What I'm reading
 You won't belive it if I told you...
-I still haven't completed these three books:
+I still haven't completed these two books:
 *   **Atomic Habits** by James Clear — An easy and proven way to build good habits that lasts.
-*   **Ikigai** by Francesc Miralles and Hector Garcia — The Japanese secret to a long and happy life.
 *   **Feel-Good Productivity Book** by Ali Abdaal — The three fundamental energizers that make us feel good and lead to true productivity.

-But, I plan on finishing Ikigai this weekend, surely.
+But, I did finish Ikigai as planned.

-I have completed these ones during that time:
-* **Who Moved My Cheese?** by Spencer Johnson - The book is written as a parable about two mice and two "Littlepeople" during their hunt for cheese.
-* **Steal Like an Artist** by Austin Kleon - An inspiring guide to creativity in the digital age.

-And I'm now also reading this one:
-* **An Orchestra of Minorities** by Chigozie Obioma - The book is narrated by the chi, or spirit of a young poultry farmer named Chinonso.
+And I'm currently reading a number of books, I do not plan to finish all as I only wanted to learn specific things from those books:
+* **Building a Second Brain** by Tiago Forte
+* **How to Take Smart Notes** by Sonke Ahrens
+* **On Writing** by Stephen Kings
+* **Things Are What You Make of Them** by Adam Kurtz

-#### ✳︎ What I'm excited about
+#### What I'm excited about
 Still very much excited about the intersection of AI and creativity.
-I've been using AI to build whatever I need right now.
+I've been using AI to build whatever I wanted.
 Take my NoteIt-Down for example, even the website which you are reading this essay on is built with the asistance of AI.
 I lead and it assists, as it should be.

 Happy about how my focus on achieveing [[digital minimalism]] has been proving fruitful as I am very intentional about it.